When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 Real healing is not returning to who you were before the wound.
 That person is gone, and trying to retrieve her will only frustrate you.

 Healing is becoming someone new.
-You become someone who has integrated the experience, who can feel the old ache without being controlled by it, whose identity is larger than what happened to her.
+Someone who has integrated the experience, who can feel the old ache without being controlled by it.
+Someone whose identity is larger than what happened to her.

 This can be genuinely disorienting.
 You will have moments when you don’t recognize yourself.
-Old triggers won’t hit the same way, and you might feel strangely empty where there used to be reactivity.
-You may feel distant from friends who knew you in your wounded state, because they haven’t changed but you have.
-Conversations and relationships that used to feel central to your life may no longer interest you.
+Old triggers won’t hit the same way, and you may feel distant from people who knew you in your wounded state, because they haven’t changed but you have.
+Conversations and relationships that once felt central to your life may no longer interest you.

 This is normal and healthy.
-Grief is not a sign that you’re doing it wrong.
+Grief is not a sign that you are doing it wrong.

 Identity crisis is part of every healing journey

-Women often come to me in the middle of transformation, upset because they feel like they’re falling apart.
+I have been in the middle of my own transformation, upset because I felt like I was falling apart.
 “What the hell is going on?
-I don’t know who I am anymore,” they say.
+I don’t know who I am anymore.”

 You can’t heal while clinging to every piece of your old self.
 Something has to go.
 Something has to transform.
 A caterpillar doesn’t just sprout wings.
 It becomes liquid first.
 It loses all recognizable form before it becomes something that can fly.